openstack/python-novaclient/README.rst

                             VM).
         root-password       Change the root password for a server. secgroup-add-group-rule
-                            Add a source-group rule to a security group. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a new security group.
+                            Add a source group rule to a security group. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a new security group.
         secgroup-delete     Delete a security group.